devgru-club/docker-ins-sandstorm/README.md

 # docker-ins-sandstorm
-A nightly build of Insurgency Sandstorm on Ubuntu as a Docker.
+An automated rebuild of a build of Insurgency Sandstorm on Ubuntu as a Docker.

 ```bash
 docker pull  devgru-club/docker-ins-sandstorm:latest